-The Toyota 4Runner regularly places high on vehicle reliability rankings and ownership lengths.
-Although it lacked certain safety features until recently, the 4Runner holds its value better than almost any other vehicle on the market.
-And it’s not like the non-TRD models are built less-tough: 4Runners with 200,000 miles or more aren’t unusual.
-The SUV is a repeated Consumer Reports recommendation due to its almost comically-strong reliability record.
-But, after 100,000 miles, some complaints are inevitable.
+The Toyota 4Runner SUV regularly places high on vehicle reliability rankings and ownership lengths.
+Although it lacked certain safety features until recently, the 4Runner holds its value better than almost any other vehicle.
+And it’s not like the non-TRD models are built less demanding: 4Runners with 200,000 miles or more aren’t unusual.
+The SUV is recommended due to its almost comically-strong reliability record.
+But, after 100,000 miles, some Toyota 4Runner complaints are inevitable.

-Consumer Reports’ Toyota 4Runner trouble spots sections reference similar wear-related items, in addition to the timing belt and water pump.
-One owner of the particularly-troublesome 2003 Toyota 4Runner noted they had to replace their SUV’s suspension, not because of an issue, but “normal wear and tear.”
+Some Toyota 4Runner complaints by owners reference similar wear-related items and the timing belt and water pump.
+One owner of the particularly troublesome 2003 4Runner model noted they had to replace their SUV’s suspension, not because of an issue, but normal wear and tear.
 Other 4Runner model years have also noted this kind of issue.

+Owners also detail issues with the V8 and V6 engines offered throughout the 4Runner’s lifetime.
 For the 2003-2009 4th-gen 4Runner, Toyota offered two different 4.7-liter V8 engines.
-This engine was also offered in several other Toyota products.
-However, based on numerous CarComplaints.com and Consumer Reports claims, 4Runners with this engine appeared to regularly suffer exhaust manifold leaks.
-This would cause a sulfur odor in the cabin, as well as damage the engine’s O2 sensors and catalytic converters.
+This engine was also shown in several other Toyota products.
+However, based on numerous claims, 4Runners with this engine appeared to suffer exhaust manifold leaks regularly.
+This would cause a sulfur odor in the cabin and damage the engine’s O2 sensors and catalytic converters.

-Toyota-4Runner.org forum members, as well as CanadianGearhead.com, believe the cracking issue stems from the manifold’s design, as well as the weight of the catalytic converters.
+The cracking issue could stem from the manifold’s design, as well as the weight of the catalytic converters.
 The converters are placed close to the engine for improved cold-start emissions, where they can allegedly stress the manifold’s thin metal.
 Over repeated heating-and-cooling cycles, cracks start to form and grow.

-CarComplaints.com does note Toyota issued several technical service bulletins for this issue.
-Nevertheless, for some owners, even replacing the manifolds entirely didn’t solve the issue.
+RepairPal also notes Toyota issued several technical service bulletins for this issue.
+Nevertheless, even replacing the manifolds entirely didn’t solve some owners’ problems.
 Toyota also has not offered a V8 in the 4Runner since.

 What to know and ask before buying

-In the case of wear-and-tear items like the timing belt and water pump, make sure to ask if the 4Runner you’re planning on buying has had them replaced.
-If they haven’t, budget for their replacement, or look for a different 4Runner that’s had the work done.
+For wear-and-tear items like the timing belt and water pump, ask if the 4Runner you plan on buying has had them replaced.
+If they haven’t, budget for their replacement or look for a different 4Runner that’s had the work done.

-In the case of cracked exhaust manifolds, failed head gaskets, or brakes, the best bet for a used 4Runner is a pre-purchase inspection.
-Take the SUV to a trusted, certified mechanic for a once-over to identify any issues.
-Especially if the 4Runner you’re eyeing is a 2003-2005 model.
+For cracked exhaust manifolds, failed head gaskets, or brakes, the best bet for a used 4Runner is a pre-purchase inspection.
+Take the SUV to a trusted, certified mechanic for a once-over to identify any issues, especially if the 4Runner you’re eyeing is a 2003-2005 model.

 Does this mean you shouldn’t buy a 4Runner at all?
 Not necessarily.
 Toyota appears to have resolved most of these complaints with the newest 4Runners.
-And repairs for earlier 4Runner issues to exist.
-Plus, Consumer Reports wouldn’t rank the SUV so high in reliability if these problems were deal-breakers.
-As always, buyers just need to be careful.
+And repairs for earlier 4Runner issues exist.
+Plus, experts wouldn’t rank the SUV so high in reliability if these problems were deal-breakers.
+As always, buyers need to be careful.